edisonlee55/YTSubConverter/README.md

 **To be improved:**
 - Some button does not have a border
+- Need to reopen the app after initial gatekeeper dialog

 **Unimplemented function:**
 - Text Preview Box (which uses `Mono.WebBrowser`)